futureverse/marshal/README.md

 # marshal: Unified API for Marshalling R Objects

+## News

+* May 2024: We have launched the R Consortium ISC Working Group ['Marshaling and Serialization in R'](https://github.com/RConsortium/marshalling-wg) to work on this problem.

 ## Introduction

 Some types of R objects can be used only in the R session they were